Board

-The StemCore Board of Directors is comprised of individuals with decades of successful academic research, translation and commercial experience driving development through to clinical outcomes.
+StemCore Board of Directors is comprised of individuals with decades of successful academic research, translation, and commercial experience driving stem cell technology translation to clinical outcomes

 EMERITUS PROFESSOR GRAHAM MACDONALD